jekyll/minima/flexbox.md

 # Flexbox

-You can use the `listing.html` layout which uses the flexbox pattern already.
+You can use the [page.html](/_layouts/page.html) layout which uses the flexbox pattern already.

-Or you custom HTML as below, which works because of the project's CSS added to the base Minima CSS styles.
+Or use custom HTML as below, which will work because of the project's CSS added to the base Minima CSS styles.

 ## Code